chrisbrosnan/biblephp/README.md

 # BiblePHP

-Laravel/PHP wrapper for the free Bible API.
+Laravel/PHP wrapper for the free Bible API to easily access it within your PHP application.

 ## Installation